 Statement by Permanent Representative Vassily Nebenzia at the UN Security Council Meeting on Syria

-In conclusion, let me emphasize that the position of Russia remains unchanged.
-We will take every step to bring peace back to Syria.
-We will do it in our national capacity, in our capacity of a Permanent Member of the Council, and also in the framework of “Astana troika” that has done more than any other format in terms of de-escalation and eradication of terrorist threat, expansion of humanitarian aid, and promotion of political process.
+Russia will set forth efforts to bring peace back to Syria.
+We will do it in our national capacity, in our capacity of a Permanent Member of the Council, and also in the framework of “Astana troika” that has done more than any other format in terms of de-escalation and reduction of terrorist threat, expansion of humanitarian aid, and, most importantly, laying the groundwork for political process.

 Thank you, Mr. President,